Social Sciences Division

 The Global Pathways Program provides students with rich experience to broaden and deepen their understanding of today's global community.

-The Honors Program is designed to offer a challenging curriculum for students planning to transfer to four-year institutions of higher learning or who simply wish to deepen their college experience.
+The Honors College is designed to offer a challenging curriculum for students planning to transfer to four-year institutions of higher learning or who simply wish to deepen their college experience.